tsgates/arch-wiki-markdown/wiki/Display_Power_Management_Signaling.md

 Note:As of Xorg 1.8 DPMS is auto detected and enabled if ACPI is also enabled at kernel runtime.

-Add the following to your /etc/X11/xorg.conf in the Monitor section:
+Add the following to a file in /etc/X11/xorg.conf.d/ in the Monitor
+section:

     Option "DPMS" "true"